The Toyota Production System: keeping quality and killing waste

-Toyota is known for its reliable cars among the general public, but it has also been known in management and leadership circles for its unusual use of people.
-While most companies tend to make employee policies around the idea that people are lazy and expensive, at Toyota, labor strife is rare and people are an integral part of the quality process.
-The company’s only strike was in 1950, and resulted in a commitment to mutual trust.
+Toyota is known for its reliable cars among the general public, but it has also been known in management circles for its unusually productive use of people.
+Rather than considering people to be lazy and expensive, best replaced by machines, Toyota’s labor strife has been rare, and the “line people” are part of the quality process.
+The company’s last strike — its only strike — was in 1950.

-Many credit Toyota’s success to aspects of the Toyota Production System, established by Taïchi Ohno and Shigeo Shingo from the late 1950s through 1970 (when it gained the name).
-It includes aspects of Jidoka, just-in-time production, and kaizen, reducing both inventories and defects.
-The system is used worldwide, but is only one of the reasons for Toyota’s success.
+Many credit Toyota’s success to the Toyota Production System, established by Taïchi Ohno and Shigeo Shingo through the late 1950s, 1960s, and 1970s.
+It incorporates Jidoka, just-in-time production, and kaizen:

-Jidoka is not letting a defect go from one machine to the next, particularly in automated machinery; essentially, it adds the ability to detect unacceptable quality during the process of production rather than waiting until the end, when it may be hidden.
-The name itself is a Japanese pun on the term “automation,” adding the character for a person into the middle.
-Jidoka was actually implemented by the Toyoda power looms before Toyota was created.
-Jidoka both reduces costs and increases reliability.
+Jidoka is not letting a defect go from one machine to the next; it adds the ability to detect unacceptable quality during the process of production rather than waiting until the end, when it may be hidden.
+The name is a Japanese pun on the term “automation,” adding the character for a person into the middle.
+Jidoka was used to make Toyoda power looms before the first Toyota car was created; it both reduces costs and increases reliability.

-The system was partly a result of Ohno and Shingo's observations of American production.
-They looked at Ford with an objective eye, and saw problems with Ford’s treatment of people as machines at best, and enemies at worst.
-(Ford, at that time, had a hired army complete with spies which would invade workers’ homes to make sure they were living as good Christians, and beat them if they were suspected of union sympathies or were caught in the wrong place at the wrong time.)
-Quite aside from the humanitarian issues which were perhaps inevitable in a company founded by a man idolized by Adolph Hitler, Ford did not use the knowledge or expertise of its workers.
-Toyota would lead the world in that regard.
+The Toyota Production System was partly a result of Ohno and Shingo's observations of American production.
+They saw problems with Henry Ford’s treatment of people as machines at best, and enemies at worst.
+(Henry Ford had hired mercenaries to go into workers’ homes to make sure they were living as good Christians, and give them beatings if they were suspected of union sympathies.)
+Aside from the humanitarian issues, Ford did not use the knowledge or expertise of its workers; Toyota would lead the world in that regard.

 Ohno and Shingo also read the works of American and Japanese management experts, including Ishikawa, Deming, and Juran.
 They were impressed by the statistical quality control and quality circle approaches.
 Years before Pehr Gyllenhammar was to turn Volvo around, using similar techniques, Toyota organized around team development and cellular manufacturing.
 Using people as people, rather than ornery machines, also allowed for more flexibility than Ford's more automated approach would allow.
 This was to make rapid changes easier, also helping quality and increasing responsiveness to competitors.